 #8 Cash Out Rules Are Easier to Qualify for with FHA

-If you have an FHA loan, you can do a cash out refinance program with FHA.
+If you already have an FHA loan, you can do a FHA cash out plan.
 While you do need to qualify with income and credit, the lending criteria are quite flexible.
 Many homeowners can qualify with a credit score in the mid 600’s and in some cases with even lower credit scores.

 #9 Consolidate Debt with a Cash Out Refinance